Skip to main content

 Volunteers

 Our volunteers are a major part of the running of the Cathedral.
-Whether that’s our Flower Arrangers, Bellringers, Stewards, Sunday Club Assistants, Cathedral Guides, Chaplains or Learning Volunteers – they all make Canterbury Cathedral the welcoming and impressive place that it is.
+Whether that’s our Flower Arrangers, Bellringers, Stewards, Servers, Sunday Club Assistants, Cathedral Guides, Chaplains or Learning Volunteers – they all make Canterbury Cathedral the welcoming and impressive place that it is.

 Cathedral Constables